midi1996/What-s-new-in-macOS-Catalina/README.md

 * Lilu won't load.
    * This means Lilu has not been updated for Catalina, either update [Lilu](https://github.com/acidanthera/Lilu/releases) or add flag `-lilubetaall`.
+    * Lilu has been updated for Catalina.
+ALWAYS UPDATE YOUT KEXTS.
 * ~~It doesn't fill the void within you~~
    * ~~2 parts Green Apple Vodka, 1 part Clorox.
 Repeat every 15 min~~
 * Stalling on `kextd stall[0]: AppleACPICPU`.
    * SMC emulator isn't loading, make sure VirtualSMC and Lilu are updated.
 Temporary solution is `-lilubetaall`, update your kexts or swap for [FakeSMC](https://bitbucket.org/RehabMan/os-x-fakesmc-kozlek/downloads/)
 * Can't write to Library/Extensions to add my kexts.
    * While quite rare to need kexts in L/E, for those needing to do so can run `sudo mount -uw /` to mount the drive for read/write.
+     * Not working starting from 10.15.1
 * Stalling on `apfs_module_start...`, `Waiting for Root device`, `Waiting on...IOResources...`, `previous shutdown cause...`
    * So with macOS catalina, there were some changes in how AppleACPIEC works which makes it so when it doesn't pass the checks and therefore stall.
 Specifically the Embedded Controller(EC) has new processes happen to it:

 1. AppleACPIPlatform.kext loads and sets all devices with the ACPI name of `EC__` and device `PNP0C09` the property of `boot-ec`
 2. It then hands off control to its plugin, AppleACPIEC.kext, and starts a probe for either `PNP0C09` or `boot-ec`
 3. When loaded, it will then verify for the other meaning we must have both `PNP0C09` and `boot-ec`.
-If not, macOS will just get stuck but due to the nature of parallel kext loading we don't explicitly see the error instead seeing errors such as `apfs_module_start...`, `Waiting for Root device`, `Waiting on...IOResources...`, `previous shutdown cause...`, etc. And guess what, PCs don't have their embedded controller named `EC__` instead known by `EC0_`, `H_EC` or `ECDV`.
+If not, macOS will just get stuck but due to the nature of parallel kext loading we don't explicitly see the error instead seeing errors such as `apfs_module_start...`, `Waiting for Root device`, `Waiting on...IOResources...`, `previous shutdown cause...`, etc. And guess what, PCs don't have their embedded controller named `EC__` (usually, some do) instead known by `EC0_`, `H_EC` or `ECDV`.

 To get around these problems, we have a couple options:

 * Block `com.apple.driver.AppleACPIEC`.
    * AppleACPIEC is used on laptops so blocking it can cause serious issues but on desktops there is no issue.
 Problem is this requires OpenCore and currently there re bugs with it: [OC kext blocker not working](https://github.com/acidanthera/bugtracker/issues/497)
+   * Not recommended for laptops because they need it for different hotkey and battery reading.
-* Turn off your real EC and set a fake EC(we still need an EC present for AppleBusPower).
+* Turn off your real EC and set a fake EC (we still need an EC present for AppleBusPower).
    * Recommended method for desktops, can severly screw up laptops.
       * [SSDTTime](https://github.com/corpnewt/SSDTTime)(Use this for when you have access to the systems DSDT, `F4` at Clover scrren will dump it to EFI/CLOVER/ACPI/origin.
 Easiest and recommenced way to setup EC, only way for AMD CPU users)
       * [USBmap](https://github.com/corpnewt/USBMap)(Some may already have an SSDT-EC in their EFI if they ran USBmap sometime after Nov 18, 2018)